ArmSiwatK/PDF-Flattening-Compressor/README.md

    npm install
    ```

-3. Ensure the following folders exist:

-    - `input/` (place your input PDF files here)

-    - `output/` (will be created automatically if missing)

-4. Verify that Poppler binaries are present at the correct path (`poppler-24.08.0/Library/bin`).
+3. Verify that Poppler binaries are present at the correct path (`poppler-24.08.0/Library/bin`).

 ---

-## Running the Script
+## Running the Application

-Run the program with:
+Run the project with:

 ```
-node index.js
+npm start
 ```

 The script will:

+- Compile the TypeScript source from src/ to JavaScript in dist/.

 - Process all PDF files in the input/ folder.

 - Generate flattened PDFs in the output/ folder.

 - Clean up temporary image files automatically.

+---

+## Configuration

+- Poppler binary path and image conversion options are configurable in config.ts.
+-
+- Ensure Poppler binaries are accessible and permissions allow read/write operations.

 ---